datavetaren/prologcoin/README.md

 Prolog also has a pecular concept called "logic variables."
-The word "logic" should not be confused with true/false, but rather that these variablescan be bound (to terms) in order to solve a "data structure" equation.
+The word "logic" should not be confused with true/false, but rather that these variables can be bound (to terms) in order to solve a "data structure" equation.

 For example, given